terrillmoore/annotate_film_scans/README.md

 ## Introduction

 I keep notes (more or less carefully) about exposure, lens used, filters, etc. I use Lightroom, and I'd like the import function to put the images into my image library so that they coherently with the images that originate with my DSLRs or phone.
-I'd like the imported images to show up in the right sequence within a given batch; however, scanning services sometimes return JPEGs sequenced in forward order, sometimes in reverse.
+Lightroom is time sensitive.
+The capture time in the image must be the time of *capture*, not the time of *scan*.
+To further complicate things, scanning services sometimes return JPEGs with file names that are sequenced in forward order, sometimes in reverse.
+(When scanning sheet film, filename order is generally scrambled, compared to the order that they were shot.)
+In addition, I'd like the shot information (exposure, etc.) to be put into the image files at the same time that I set the date and time.

-I tried various manual approaches, but it was too tedious and error prone (and I don't have enough time).
+I tried various manual approaches, but it was too tedious and error prone (and I don't have enough time to deal with the error-prone part, nor for waiting for mouse clicks).

 So I wrote `annotate_film_scans`, which can do all of these things.
 I confess that I did quite a bit of reverse engineering of existing tools, particularly AnalogExif, to find out how things were being tagged.
 I did not do deep research into the standards; I did just enough work to get something that works for me.
 It may work for you, but it's current state I anticipate that some aspects of my workflow are hard coded and may need further abstraction.